NaijaB0T/Simple_Api_Fetcher/README.md

 # Simple API Fetcher

-A clean and responsive Next.js application that fetches and displays posts from the JSONPlaceholder API
+A clean and responsive Next.js application that fetches and displays posts from the JSONPlaceholder API.
-   # By FEMI TAOFEEQ

 ## Features